 Stephen Paddock, the killer in last October's mass shooting in Las Vegas, had amassed an arsenal of weapons including assault rifles.
 He fired more than 1,100 rounds from a hotel suite into a crowd of concertgoers more than 400 yards (meters) away.

-The toll was 58 dead and more than 800 injured.
+The toll was 58 dead and more than 800 injured, making it the deadliest mass shooting in recent US history.

 - Cheap and easy -